Administrative Rules and Procedures to Implement Policy 504.02

 13. Sexually assaulting or attempting to sexually assault any person if a complaint has been filed by a prosecutor in a court of competent jurisdiction alleging that the student has sexually assaulted or attempted to sexually assault any person, including sexual assault or attempted sexual assault which occur off school grounds not at an education function or event.
 For purposes of this rule, sexual assault shall mean sexual assault in the first or second degree or sexual assault of a child in the first, second, or third degree, as such crimes are defined in the statutes referenced in section 79-267;

-14. Dressing in a manner wherein such dress is dangerous to the student’s health and safety or to the health and safety of others, or is distractive, indecent, lewd or vulgar, or which otherwise interferes with the educational process and the learning and teaching environment;
+14. Dressing in a manner wherein such dress is dangerous to the student’s health and safety or to the health and safety of others, or is distractive, indecent, lewd or vulgar, or which otherwise interferes with the educational process and the learning and teaching environment; a student who is a member of an indigenous tribe of the United States or another country may wear tribal regalia in any location where the student is authorized to be on such school grounds or at any school function, as long as the tribal regalia does not interfere with the educational process and does not endanger another person, as determined by the administration.

 15. Violating any established behavioral expectations for students riding in school buses or vans or violating any other behavioral expectations established by school district staff;